 The Services section is similar to the Processes window.
 Try expanding it without collapsing the Processes window and take a look.
 You'll see a list of names that are different from the names in the Processes window, which will also change as you watch.
 The difference is that these things are running Windows internal services.

 If you select one or more of the running processes, the Service window will show only the services associated with those processes.
 This can be pretty handy information at times.

-If you right-click on a service name, you'll see that you have the option to stop the service, restart it (in case it is malfunctioning but you need to use it) or search for more information about it online.
+If you right-click (tap and hold) on a service name, you'll see that you have the option to stop the service, restart it (in case it is malfunctioning but you need to use it) or search for more information about it online.

 The Commit column shows you how much memory space Windows allots for each program by default.
 The program may or may not be using all of that space.
 (If your columns are not already sorted, click on this one to show you what's using up the most memory.)
 The Working Set column shows you how much memory each program is actually using at the moment.

-The bar graph of memory use is self-explanatory and so are the graphs shown on the right side of the Resource Monitor window.
+The bar graph of memory use is self-explanatory and so are the graphs that are shown on the right side of the Resource Monitor window.

 The Disk section, as you probably know, shows you what's using hard drive resources.
 This can be very useful if your hard drive light stays on and you're not sure why.
 There are three windows labeled Processes with Disk Activity, Disk Activity, and Storage.
 Expand them all and take a look.
 You'll probably also want to expand the column headings so you can see the whole title.
 In the column headings, "B/sec" stands for "bytes per second."